Lars Onsager: Exact solution of the 2D Ising model

 To solve the 2D Ising model, Onsager began by diagonalizing increasingly large transfer matrices.
-He said that it's because he had a lot of time during WWII.
-He began by computing the 2 × 2 transfer matrix of the 1D Ising model, which is already solved by Ising himself.
+He said that this was because he had a lot of time during WWII.
+He began by computing the 2 × 2 transfer matrix of the 1D Ising model, which was already solved by Ising himself.
 He then computed the transfer matrix of the "Ising ladder", meaning two 1D Ising models side-by-side, connected by links.
 The transfer matrix is then 4 × 4.
 He repeated this for up to six 1D Ising models, resulting in transfer matrices of up to 64 × 64.
 He diagonalized all of them and found that all the eigenvalues were of a special form, so he guessed that the algebra of the problem was an associative algebra (later called the Onsager algebra).

 The solution involved generalized quaternion algebra and the theory of elliptic functions, which he learned from A Course of Modern Analysis.